 Fiona Carlin is the head of the EU Competition & Regulatory Affairs practice in Brussels.
 She is the former Chief Executive of much of Baker McKenzie’s EMEA Region and the former Chair of the Firm’s Global Competition and Antitrust Law Practice comprising more than 320 lawyers in over 40 countries.
 She has remained an active practitioner throughout her various leadership roles with a particular focus on regulated industries.

 Fiona is also the Chair of the European Advisory Board of Catalyst, a leading non-profit organisation dedicated to expanding opportunities for women and business.
 She was a founding and long-standing member of Baker McKenzie's Global Diversity & Inclusion Committee and is dedicated to creating an inclusive high performance culture where the talent of our lawyers and business professionals can flourish.

-Fiona has been listed in "The International Who’s Who of Competition Lawyers" since 2009, and is among Global Competition Review's Top 100 Women in Antitrust.
-Chambers lists her as an Eminent Practitioner and quotes clients as citing her "legal and pragmatic advice" and describing her as "globally minded."
+Fiona has been listed in "The International Who’s Who of Competition Lawyers" every year since 2009.
+Fiona is recognised as a pre-eminent competition practitioner by Chambers that quotes clients as praising her "legal and pragmatic advice" and describing her as "globally minded".

 Fiona advises clients on a wide range of competition law issues, including merger control, the structuring of distribution networks, state aid grants, compliance programs, and the defence of clients involved in competition investigations up to appeal stage before the European Courts in Luxembourg.
 Her focus is predominantly in the life sciences, consumer goods and industrials segments.

 Fiona has a stellar success rate before the European Courts in competition and State aid cases.